Dreaming My Dreams (Waylon Jennings album): Critical reception

-Dreaming My Dreams was released in June 1975; it topped the Billboard's Top Country albums chart and peaked at number forty-nine on Billboard's Top LPs & Tapes chart.
+Dreaming My Dreams was released in June 1975 to critical acclaim; it topped the Billboard's Top Country albums chart and peaked at number forty-nine on Billboard's Top LPs & Tapes chart.
 It became Jennings' first album to be certified gold by the RIAA.
-He was elected Male Vocalist of the Year by the Country Music Association in 1975.Tony Glover of Rolling Stone described Jennings as "an ultimate performer".
+He was elected Male Vocalist of the Year by the Country Music Association in 1975.

+Tony Glover of Rolling Stone described Jennings as "an ultimate performer".
 Comparing his studio recordings with his live performances, Glover said Jennings' work in the studio "seems to aim more for the midnight mind."
 Billboard praised Jennings' blend of Country music with other genres.
-The review said,"...the show belongs to Jennings' powerfully distinctive voice and the excellent production of the artist and Jack Clement."
+The review said "...the show belongs to Jennings' powerfully distinctive voice and the excellent production of the artist and Jack Clement."
 It called the recordings a "solid mix of ballad and rockers, some straight country and lots that cannot be classified," and said Jennings is "one of the few artists whose voice is immediately recognizable."
 Stereo Review praised the album, called Jennings "one of the rare good singers capable of playing his own lead guitar," and called the instrumental breaks "witty and surprising."

 The American Home delivered a favorable review, saying the release "features fine interpretive material."
-Allmusic rated the album with five stars out of five, calling it "[Jennings'] best album since Honky Tonk Heroes, and one of the few of his prime outlaw period to deliver from beginning to end".
+Allmusic rated the album five stars out of five, calling it "[Jennings'] best album since Honky Tonk Heroes, and one of the few of his prime outlaw period to deliver from beginning to end".
 In the liner notes to the 2001 reissue of the LP, country music historian Rich Kienzle calls Jennings' singing on the title track, "a moving performance, brimming with passion and eloquence that in many ways summarized his musical essence."

+Dreaming My Dreams is considered one of the greatest country albums ever released.